 As year-to-year financial information is accumulated on a consistent basis, changes in net position may be observed and used to analyze the changing financial position of the Authority as a whole.
-Assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$301.7 million as of December 31, 2021, a \$14.2 million decrease from the prior year.
+Assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$312.1 million as of December 31, 2022, a \$10.4 million increase from the prior year.
 This is a result of several factors:

-- Assets in total decreased \$41.4 million.
-Most of this is due to capital assets that decreased \$42.7 million largely due to depreciation.
-The deferred outflows of resources decreased \$17.8 million, related primarily to the accumulated decrease in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007.
-The accumulated decrease in the fair value of hedging derivatives is offset by a corresponding decrease in liabilities. - Liabilities decreased \$44.7 million.
-Accounts Payable increased approximately \$5.1 million as invoices due on capital projects were accrued in 2021.
-Fair value of hedging derivatives decreased \$17.6 million and Bonds/loans Payable decreased \$32.1 million.
+- Assets in total decreased \$9.6 million.
+Most of this is due to capital assets that decreased \$35.9 million largely due to depreciation.
+The offset of the decreased capital assets was the increase of restricted cash by \$24.6 million.
+The deferred outflows of resources decreased by \$44.7 million, related primarily to the accumulated decrease in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007.
+The accumulated decrease in the fair value of hedging derivatives is offset by a corresponding decrease in liabilities. - Liabilities decreased \$59.7 million.
+Accounts Payable decreased approximately \$1.9 million as invoices due on capital projects were accrued in 2022.
+Fair value of hedging derivatives decreased \$42.9 million and Bonds/loans Payable decreased \$14.3 million.

 The Condensed Summary of Net Position reports the amount of discretionary (unrestricted) assets that the organization has to meet its obligations.
-The net position summary below shows that the unrestricted portion of net position shows a deficit of \$409,000.
+The net position summary below shows that the unrestricted portion of net position shows an excess of \$6.2 million.
 This is composed of various payable accruals and receivables due from the Convention Center garage operations.
 These funds are used to pay Authority operating costs.